Thinkersbluff/CR6Community-Marlin_TB/README.md

 The original project also experimented with examples for other printers with compatible display hardware, but that is more than Thinkersbluff has time to research.
 Those examples remain in this repo, and may work for you, but they are not supported here.

+## Can I Run The Latest Marlin on a CR6 Printer?
+Yes, you can.
+You can use Octoprint as your display/control firmware and flash the latest Marlin to your printer motherboard.
+You will not be able to use the stock firmware or Community Firmware to activate the stock TFT any more, but that might not matter to you.

-_NOTE: If you have a BTT SKR CR6 motherboard and a BTT TFT display, you might find that you can flash the current version of Marlin to your printer, and use it with the Marlin UI.
+If you have a BTT SKR CR6 motherboard and a BTT TFT display, you might find that you can flash the current version of Marlin to your printer, and use it with the Marlin UI.

+There are several 3rd party (external UI) options named in the code, but this Community Firmware is not one of them.

-Please let us know what you achieve, if you try that._
+_Please visit us on the Discord, to let us know what you achieve, if you try any of the above options._

+NOTE: It looks like the DGUS-Reloaded display firmware for Marlin - one of the third-party firmwares for which an extui interface is still defined in the latest Marlin - was archived in 2022.
+A bold "developer type" may be able to exploit that interface to integrate the community firmware with Marlin, just like the original project imagined...

 ## A note about the original project